The Mishkin Gallery curators hosted an after-hours tour of the current Anna Ostoya: J M Z exhibition on Nov. 4.

 “They would take these pieces and inhabit it with their own memories,” Ostoya said.
 “Although they would take the fragments and maybe explain them differently, the idea would be the same.”

-The Baruch Honors program will be visiting the Mishkin Gallery on Nov.
+The Baruch Honors program will visit the Mishkin Gallery on Nov.
 21 to participate in a sketching session.

 The exhibition is open until Dec.
 13 and is free for all to visit.